St Helens: Eamonn McManus backs underperforming squad

 McManus continued: "There has never been a more important time for all at and connected with the club, including our fans, to pull together.

 "We have the quality of coaching staff and players to compete with and beat the best teams in Super League and to make an impact in the play-offs.
 It is still there to be done.

 "Although our current poor set of results are justifiably uppermost in all our minds presently, it must not be ignored that we are building a new, talented and young squad.

-"We have handed eight debuts to young players this season and all but Alex Walmsley have come from our youth system.
+"We have and all but Alex Walmsley have come from our youth system.
 There is no doubt that we are building a strong squad for the future and in the right manner, and we must not lose sight of that.